Super Mario All-Stars/Unused Graphics

 Graphics ported directly from the NES version, unmodified.

-The mountain/cavern tiles from the NES version, revamped for All-Stars, but left unused in favor of a totally new and more complex design.
+The mountain/cavern tiles from the NES version, revamped for All-Stars, but left unused in favor of a new and more detailed design.

-This was the block that composed the icy terrain in ice levels in the NES version.
+This was the block that composed the icebergs in the NES version.
 It suffered the same treatment as the cavern tiles above.

 A somewhat crudely-drawn block.